naorsabag/hp-characters-remarks-graph/README.md

 1. **API Key Problems**: Ensure key starts with `sk-` and has sufficient credits
 2. **File Upload Issues**: Use `.txt` files only, ensure proper encoding
 3. **Processing Failures**: Check console for detailed error messages
+4. **Character Names File Missing**: Ensure `character_names.json` is in the same directory as the extractor
-4. **Character Name Issues**: Review the standardized character list
+5. **Character Name Issues**: Check the browser console for character loading errors

 ### Graph Builder Issues
 1. **Missing CSV**: Ensure `hp-dialogues.csv` is in the same directory